 In Nepali language, sadeko roughly means marinated.
 Please don't ask me why I am calling marinated chicken a salad..for lack of a better word maybe.
-In Nepal, there was no concept of salad while growing up so I just associate "sadeko" or marinating with spices and tempering with oil as salad.
-Grapefruits and oranges (bhogate sadeko), potato salad, chicken/duck/goat meat, peanuts, or soybeans are some common things enjoyed sadeko..
+While growing up in Nepal, I didn't eat "fresh, green, leafy salad" like we do in the West, so I just associate "sadeko" or marinating anything with with spices and tempering with oil as a salad.
+We enjoy a variety of fruits (grapefruits and oranges (bhogate sadeko), potatoes, and meat dishes using the technique of "sadeko".

 The salad is refreshingly light, freshly chopped onions, cilantro, and tomatoes not only add bright colors but brings freshness and crunch to the dish.
-I urge you to use freshly squeezed lemon juice to add the flavorful punch it needs along with a dash of cumin & chili powder.
-This is a very humble salad at its best.
+If possible, use freshly squeezed lemon juice along with freshly roasted cumin powder & chili powder to your liking.
+This is a very humble and versatile salad.

-Not to mention, it's versatility.
-It can be eaten alone or on a bed of your favorite greens, used in a sandwich or fill a pita pocket.
-The boyfriend likes to make a taco with some salsa.
-I like it alongside warm rice (try with this tomato masala rice).
-Do whatever your heart desires but do it...Traditionally, most sadeko dishes are finished off by tempering with little mustard seeds and mustard oil.
-We are not doing so today but if you want a little authentic taste, feel free to try it.
+Chicken sadeko can be eaten alone or on a bed of your favorite greens, used in a sandwich or fill a pita pocket.
+The boyfriend uses it as a filling for taco with some salsa.
+I like it alongside warm rice

 Chicken Sadeko (Shredded Chicken Salad)